Eugenie "Jean" Marie (Marchildon) Heisler

 Funeral Mass was held Friday, January 10, 2020 at Sacred Heart Roman Catholic Church, Spiritwood, SK.
 Interment took place in the Mildred South Cemetery.
 In Jean’s memory, donations may be made to the Spiritwood and District Health Complex Auxiliary - Third Wing(Alzheimer) of Spiritwood, SK or the Spiritwood Horticultural Society c/o Box 425 Spiritwood, SK.
 Those wishing to send online condolences are invited to visit www.beaulacfuneralhome.com Funeral arrangements have been entrusted to Lori Saam of Beau "Lac" Funeral Home, Spiritwood, Sask.
 (306) 883-3500

-To send flowers to Eugenie "Jean" Marie (Marchildon) Heisler's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Eugenie "Jean" Marie (Marchildon) Heisler, please visit our floral store.